paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

 4. Vendor approves or rejects the action via the portal UI; the workflow **resumes** based on this signal.
 5. On approval: execute the tool call, write an entry to `audit_log`, and respond with confirmation.
 On rejection: discard the payload and respond accordingly, with no data mutation.

-This suspend/resume pattern is a first-class primitive in Mastra workflows, and using it explicitly (rather than simulating approval with ad-hoc prompt engineering) ensures the approval gate is enforced structurally, not just suggested to the LLM — making it far harder to bypass through prompt injection or unusual phrasing.
+This suspend/resume pattern is a first-class primitive in Mastra workflows, and using it explicitly (rather than simulating approval with ad-hoc prompt engineering) ensures the approval gate is enforced structurally, not just suggested to the LLM, making it far harder to bypass through prompt injection or unusual phrasing.

 ---